emezeske/lein-cljsbuild/README.md

 The latest version of lein-cljsbuild is `1.1.1-SNAPSHOT`.
 [See the release notes here.](https://github.com/emezeske/lein-cljsbuild/blob/1.1.1-SNAPSHOT/doc/RELEASE-NOTES.md)

-(Note that cljsbuild crossovers are deprecated, and will be removed eventually.
+Note that cljsbuild crossovers are deprecated, and will be removed eventually.
 You should never use them.
 Please use either [reader conditionals](http://dev.clojure.org/display/design/Reader+Conditionals) (available in Clojure &gt;= 1.7.0-beta2 and ClojureScript &gt;= 0.0-3255), or [cljx](http://github.com/lynaghk/cljx) to target both Clojure and ClojureScript from the same codebase.

+**If you are using ClojureScript >= 1.7.170 you need to use a lein-cljsbuild version >= 1.1.1.**

 ## Requirements